fador/mineserver/README.md

 *  /rules : Shows server rules
 *  /home : Teleports user to map spawn location
 *  /kit (name) : Gives kit.
 Items for kit defined in config.cfg with kit_(name) using itemId's
+*  /motd : Displays Message Of The Day

 **Admin only**